Highfivery/zero-spam-for-wordpress/readme.txt

 = How do I boost performance of WordPress Zero Spam? =

-Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.
+**Enabled caching.** Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.

-= What WP-CLI commands are available for WordPress Zero Spam? =
+= What WordPress Zero Spam WP-CLI commands are available? =

 * `wp zerospam autoconfigure` &mdash; Auto-configures with recommended settings.
 * `wp zerospam settings` &mdash; Displays all plugin settings.